sonic-net/DASH/documentation/general/design/dash-architecture.md

 ## Compliance and requirements

+> [!NOTE]
-TBD - Some intro here from SDN packets transform document.
+> TBD - Some intro here from SDN packets transform document.

 The following are the compliance and requirements details applicable to the supported scenario: